Bridgend – Newcastle Castle

 History

-Newcastle in Bridgend was built about 1106, according to tradition by William de Londres, one of the semi-legendary Twelve Knights of Glamorgan, as part of the Norman invasion of Wales.
-William de Londres was a knight loyal to the Norman baron Robert Fitzhamon, and Newcastle was the westernmost part of the area subordinated to Fitzhamon (the only stronghold on the west bank of the Ogmore River).
-Robert Fitzhamon was probably also the actual founder of the castle in Bridgend.
-Along with it, the strongholds of Coity and Ogmore were also built.
+Newcastle was built in the early 12th century, according to tradition, by William de Londres, one of the semi-legendary Twelve Knights of Glamorgan, as part of the Anglo-Norman invasion of Wales.
+William de Londres was a knight of Baron Robert Fitzhamon, and Newcastle was the westernmost part of Fitzhamon’s territory, the only stronghold of the invaders built on the west bank of the River Ogmore.
+Robert was also likely the actual founder of Newcastle, first recorded in documents in 1106.
+The nearby castles of Coity and Ogmore were also built at the same time.

 In 1360 Newcastle became the property of the Berkerolle family, and in 1411 passed to the Gamages, but no major work was undertaken until the 16th century, when the castle was slightly rebuilt in order to improve the comfort of residents.
 The castle had no military significance for a long time, especially after the fall of the last Welsh uprising of Owain Glyndŵr at the beginning of the 15th century.
 Despite the modernization, the building ceased to be a residence at the end of the sixteenth century and gradually began to fall into ruin.